yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/xcluster-replication/xcluster-replication-setup.md

 ## Restart replication

 Some situations, such as extended network partitions between the source and target, can cause a permanent failure of replication due to WAL logs being no longer available on the source.
+For information on restarting bidirectional replication, see [Restart bidirectional replication](../bidirectional-replication/#restart-bidirectional-replication).

 In these cases, restart replication as follows: